 It is through creative applications, that I seek to disrupt the current human centric viewpoints and reframe these perspectives within the deep time scales of the planet.
 To reveal new readings of the environment; ones that seek to deconstruct and heal the deeply embedded divides between nature and culture which surround us.

-Born in California, USA, Kaitlin lives and works in Norwich, UK.
-She received her Bachelor Degree in Fine Art from Norwich University of the Arts, graduating with a First Class Degree and later received her Masters with Distinction from the University of Edinburgh after being awarded the Andrew Grant Scholarship.
+Kaitlin lives and works in Norwich, UK.
+She received her Bachelor Degree in Fine Art from Norwich University of the Arts, graduating with a First-Class Honours and later received her Masters with Distinction from the University of Edinburgh after being awarded the Andrew Grant Scholarship.
 She has established a professional arts practice, spanning a decade, which adopts an interdisciplinary approach to the environment; through explorations in geology, ecology and the environmental humanities.

 In addition to this she has designed a number of socially engaged participatory projects for diverse audiences and has taught on programmes for organisations such as the Sainsbury Centre for Visual Arts, University of East Anglia, Fitzwilliam Museum, Kettles Yard and University of Cambridge.
 Career Highlights include: co-directing the short environmental film ‘Living in the Ruins’ which screened at the Edinburgh International Science Festival (Scotland, UK), exhibiting at the Edinburgh Festival (Scotland, UK), An Lanntair Gallery (Outer Hebrides, Scotland, UK), Edinburgh Centre for Carbon Innovation.